Gutters with HRTI

 Zinc Gutter – Costing slightly less than a copper gutter, zinc gutters require professional installation, due to welding of joints and seams.
 Because of cost, a zinc gutter is typically installed on historic restorations and high-end residences.
 They are long-lasting but pricey.
 They do not need to be painted, and copper will develop its own beautiful patina over time.

 There are two different types of gutter: K-style and Half-round.
 K-style, while shaped on the outward facing side, are flat on the back and bottom.
 This creates the most space within the gutter cavity for water flow and debris removal.
 The half-round shape is more common on older homes and historic restorations.
 Some gutter materials only come in one shape or the other.
 For example, zinc gutters only come in the half-round style, so you will want to take that into consideration if considering this option.
 You will lose capacity within the gutter itself but will gain longevity and appearance.

 Do you want your gutter to draw attention to itself or blend into the overall appearance of your home?
 Traditional, k-style gutters blend into the overall feel of your home, having the appearance of crown molding.
 They finish a look, without calling attention to the gutter themselves.

 Wide-bottom fascia gutters have clear, straight lines, that draw attention to themselves on a contemporary home.
 They draw the attention of the eye toward the trim of the home in a way that says “notice me.”
 They are a modern way of improving the look and curb appeal of your contemporary home.
 These gutters are not seen as ordinary and make your home look extraordinary.

-Half-round gutters offer a solid look with visual appeal for historic and high-end homes.
-These gutters can hold their own next to brick, slate, or clay shingles and do not need to stand out as they complement the existing structure of a home.
-Half-round gutters are a more costly investment up front, but they will add life-long beauty to your home’s exterior.
+A half-round gutter offers a solid look with visual appeal for historic and high-end homes.
+This style can hold its own next to brick, slate, or clay shingles and do not need to stand out as they complement the existing structure of a home.
+Half-round are a more costly investment up front, but they will add life-long beauty to your home’s exterior.